Japanese Lifestyle

 It is for VENTILATION.

-As the front page said, Japan always gets so humid in every summer season.
-Such humidity is a problem because many kinds of molds and fungi, some ones are not harmful though, would be born anywhere and start to ruin any building consisting of wood.
+As the front page said, Japan gets very humid every summer.
+Such humidity is a problem because molds and fungi can grow anywhere and start to ruin any building that consists of wood.
 (If you want to know about good fungi or molds in Japan, please look here.)

 Do you want to keep yourself wearing shoes on a very humid day?

-Of course, you do not because your feet would get a bad smell, and bacteria born on your soles would cause any worse effects on your health.
+Of course, you don’t because your feet would get a bad smell, and bacteria born on your soles would cause worse effects on your health.

 That is the Genkan.
-Japan has a unique entrance where we take our shoes off.
+It is the entrance where we need to take off our shoes.

 Let’s see some unique furniture next!

 (It has little information yet.
-I am going to upload more gradually.
-I am sorry!
+We will upload more gradually.
+We are sorry!
 Please wait!)

-In this section, I will introduce more daily things of furniture.
+In this section, we will introduce more daily things related to furniture.
 They are traditional/old but respectable due to the invention of the ancestor’s idea.

 Take a look at such creations.